Testdino01/playwright-sample-tests-python/README.md

 [Testdino](https://testdino.com/) enables cloud-based Playwright reporting.

-### Local Execution

 After your tests complete and the report is generated in `playwright-report`, upload it to Testdino:

 ```sh
 npx --yes tdpw ./playwright-report --token="your-token" --upload-html
 ```

-Replace the token above with your own Testdino API key.
+Replace `"your-token"` with your own Testdino API key.

 See all available commands:
 ```sh